Georgia United Is Safeguarding Your Information

 - For services such as Georgia United's P2P always set up a passcode as an additional level of protection, that way if you accidentally type the wrong phone number, the funds can’t be claimed by an unintended recipient

 - If you suspect fraudulent activity on your account, call 888.493.4328

 - Members who are victims of money transfer service scams should immediately report it to IC3.gov or call the fraud hotline at 833.fraud.1

 Debit and credit card fraud occurs when information on your card is stolen to duplicate the card, conduct unauthorized transactions from the card or steal your identity.

 What Should You Do?

-If you suspect you are a victim of a debit or credit card fraud, contact Georgia United at 888.493.4328.
+If you suspect you are a victim of debit or credit card fraud, review your account for any unauthorized transactions, set transaction alerts and contact Georgia United immediately at 888.493.4328.